thomasdeneux/spikes/README.md

 ### Installation

 _MLspike_ toolbox needs also the _brick_ toolbox as a dependency (which is a set of useful generalist functions).
-Add the two _MLspike_ and _brick_ folder to the Matlab path, but not their sub-folders.
+Add _MLspike_ and _brick_ folders to the Matlab path, but not their sub-folders.

 ### Documentation